 Scoliosis doesn’t usually go away especially if not treated.
 There are certain treatments that patients with scoliosis could do in order to manage their condition.
 Treatments would vary depending on the severity of the condition.

-Observation: Most children diagnosed with mild scoliosis do not require treatment.
+- Observation: Most children diagnosed and living with mild scoliosis do not require treatment.
 But, if the doctor can detect that the curve is increasing, he can examine the child every four to six months.
-Adults are recommended to have Xrays once every five years.
+Mild scoliosis treatment for adults is exercise but earing the prescribed brace is also recommended.

-Surgery: Surgery would only be recommended in children if the spinal curve is more than 40 degrees and signs of progression are present.
-In adults, physician would usually recommend when their spinal curve is greater than 50 degrees and patients has experience nerve damage to their leg/s and/or is experiencing bowel or bladder symptoms.
+- Surgery: Surgery would only be recommended in children if the spinal curve is more than 40 degrees and signs of progression are present.
+In adults, The physician would usually recommend when their spinal curve is greater than 50 degrees and patients have experienced nerve damage to their leg/s and/or is experiencing bowel or bladder symptoms.

 If you are looking for scoliosis pain treatments, Dr. Ronak Patel is a scoliosis specialist in New Jersey.
 He can assess and help you manage your condition and help you find treatments that are suitable for you.
 He is also a back specialist who can help manage chronic back pains.
 To book an appointment, you can call him at his pain management clinic in New Jersey at 609-269-4451.
 Book now for a consultation before it’s too late!